Epigene/beforehand/README.md

 >```
 4. [TDD](https://en.wikipedia.org/wiki/Test-driven_development) a new feature
 5. Open a Pull Request from your feature branch to this project's master branch.

+### Feature roadmap
+- [] Support for verbose debugging mode
+- [] `.beforehand` method accepts callback options
+- [] Can preheat single records in a single locale
+- [] Can preheat a single record in multiple locales
+- [] Cache job guards against dogpiling